Vansh-Baghel/JS_Things/JS_notes.md

 ### Constructor Function

-- Most important dissimilarity is that we use `'='` while writing properties.
+- Most important dissimilarity is that we use `'='` while writing properties(variable inside objects).
--

 * Here, we use different keywords like `this, new` .
 * _this_ is used to write properties inside this function. _new_ is used to assign the function to the object which acts as return keyword.